sandeepstpi246/fabzero/mentors.md

 Had completed Integrated M.Sc in Physics from UM-DAE CBS with INSPIRE Scholarship, specialized in computational and experimental physics.
-Completed FabAcademy in 2016
+Completed FabAcademy in 2016.
+He is working with Francisco for setting-up Fab Lab at STPI Bhubaneswar.